arch-adi21/DSA-Python/DSA Day 1/Practice/1 Questions.md

        Do that with one line of code.
     5. Sort the heros list in alphabetical order (Hint.
 Use dir() functions to list down all functions available in list)

-> For solution chec the files in the same folder with question answer annotations
+> For solution check the files in the same folder with question answer annotations

 3. Create a list of all odd numbers between 1 and a max number.
 Max number is something you need to take from a user using input() function

-> For solution chec the files in the same folder with question answer annotations
+> For solution check the files in the same folder with question answer annotations